 Note: A Google search for [your subject] + open textbooks often yields results, too.
-Look for titles endorsed by an academic society, funded by a foundation or grant, or assigned at number of colleges or universities.
+Look for titles endorsed by an academic society, funded by a foundation or grant, or in use at a number of colleges or universities.

 Slide decks, problem sets, videos, and other supplemental files may be available from OER collections, including:

 Open textbooks are a viable response to rising textbook prices, with more effective savings than renting textbooks, using e-books, and using e-readers combined (Allen, 2010).
 Read about initiatives that are making the news:

 The University of Tennessee Libraries joined the Open Textbook Network, which "promotes access, affordability, and student success through the use of open textbooks," in 2016.
 Through the Network, librarians are learning about open textbook initiatives at other institutions to identify and explore options that make sense for UT.